Adaptive staircase methods: why one number isn't enough

 Note: A contrast sensitivity test, however well-implemented, is a screening signal of overall visual function.
 It is not a diagnostic test for any specific condition.

-• Pelli, D. G., & Bex, P. (2013).
-Measuring contrast sensitivity.
-Vision Research, 90, 10–14.
-A methodological review of contrast sensitivity measurement, including critique of fixed-step grating charts.
+Pelli DG, Bex P. Measuring contrast sensitivity.
+Vision Res.
+2013;90:10–14.
+A methodological review of contrast sensitivity measurement, including the case for forced-choice adaptive procedures over fixed-step grating charts.
+PubMed. ↩